Chen edges Hanyu at World Team Trophy in Japan

 Jason Brown of the United States landed all his jumps and finished third with 94.86 points.

+“It was nice to skate in front of an audience for the first time this season,” Chen said of the limited number of fans allowed into Maruzen Intec Arena.
+“I really enjoyed it.
+It was a totally different atmosphere from the world championships, and I felt a lot of energy.”

-Last month, the 21-year-old Chen became the first American since Scott Hamilton to win a third consecutive World Figure Skating Championship men’s title in Stockholm, Sweden, where he also beat Hanyu.
+Last month, the 21-year-old Chen became the first American since Scott Hamilton to win a third consecutive World Figure Skating Championship men’s title, in Stockholm, Sweden, where he also beat Hanyu.

 Chen has not lost a competition since the 2018 Olympics.